 - The same space rules still apply, INCLUDING the amount of people per table.

 - The artist who originally rented the table must contact the Artists' Alley Manager to inform her of the sale and provide the information of the artist who is sharing space.
+(Required information: Name, badge name if they want one, and birth date)

 - The artist who is sharing the space with the original renter of the space MUST ALSO: